Applying Trumatch Veneers Products with

 Step 2: Veneer & Substrate Preparation

-Coat both substrate and back of Trumatch® products with a smooth layer of contact adhesive.
+Coat both the substrate and the back of Trumatch® products with a smooth layer of contact adhesive.
 We recommend rolling.
 If adhesive is sprayed, it must coat 100% of both surfaces.
-Make sure you honor manufacturers Instructions concerning open time.
+Make sure you honor the manufacturer’s instructions concerning open time

-Adhesive coverage is the key element in successful application of Trumatch® products.
-Example of inadequate adhesive coverage.
+Adhesive coverage is the key element in the successful application of Trumatch® products.
+Example of inadequate adhesive coverage:

 Some fullness or curl is normal in Trumatch® products.
 Fully acclimating sheets under weight will reduce this situation.
 Because tight grain woods such as Maple are most susceptible to curl caused by moisture, they will require close attention.
 When covering large panels, use the centerline method outlined below.